nate-maxwell/pybroker/README.md

 ## Namespaces

-End-points can subscribe to hierarchical namespaces using dot notation like `system.io.file_opened` or wildcard namespaces like `system.io.*`.
+End-points can subscribe to namespaces using dot notation like `system.io.file_opened` or wildcard namespace subscriptions for specific levels downwards like `system.io.*`.

 ## Priorities

 Subscriptions can add a priority integer that will dictate the subscriber